Why you need to know about Norovirus and Shigella

 Careful hand washing dramatically cuts down the spread of both Norovirus and Shigella, so properly stocked restroom soap dispensers remain crucial.
 In addition, though hand sanitizers with at least 60% alcohol can kill Shigella, hand sanitizers cannot kill Norovirus, as alcohol alone cannot penetrate the virus’s protective shield.
 However, washing with simple soap and water can break down the norovirus.
 Educational signs in public restrooms outlining these limitations can inform occupants on the best ways to protect themselves.

 Both diseases spread from the distribution of tiny particles released through body fluid such as fecal and vomit matter.
-Thorough and frequent cleaning and disinfection of high-touch surfaces is key, especially in vulnerable spaces like restrooms and any areas where food is served and consumed.
+Thorough and frequent cleaning and disinfection of high-touch surfaces is key.
+This especially applies to vulnerable spaces like restrooms and any food service areas.
 At SparkleTeam, we follow recommended disease-prevention cleaning methods.
 This includes using EPA-registered antimicrobial disinfectants, as well as microfiber cleaning tools that capture up to 99% of Norovirus and Shigella.

 In addition to regular cleaning and disinfection, facilities should also request additional targeted cleaning of any areas potentially exposed during a confirmed outbreak of either Norovirus or Shigella.
 This also applies for areas where bodily fluids were discharged from infected persons, which requires special biohazard cleaning.
 Just one confirmed case is enough to spark a rapid spread of both diseases through a facility.